The Cost Of Living In New Zealand – Your Detailed Guide

 According to Google, the mobile operator called 2° has the best unlimited mobile plan.
 Some of the other service providers are Vodafone and Spark.

 Some of the low-cost clothing stores are the Warehouse and Kmart, where you can buy clothes from 5-30 NZD (4-21 USD).
 Another preferred low-cost clothing store is Cotton: on with prices again from 5-50 NZD (4-35 USD).

 One of the cheapest shoe stores is Number one shoes.
 They offer a lot of deals, like for example, buying the second pair of shoes at a cheaper price.

 New Zealand’s public health system is subsidised by the government.
-You can use it if you are a New Zealand citizen, resident of New Zealand, or if you have a valid work visa for more than two years.
+You can use it if you are a New Zealand citizen, a resident of New Zealand, or if you have a valid work visa for more than two years.

-ACC (Accident compensation corporation) is a government agency which provides personal injury cover for all New Zealand residents and visitors to New Zealand, including those with a work visa for less than 2 years.
+ACC (Accident compensation corporation) is a government agency that provides personal injury cover for all New Zealand residents and visitors to New Zealand, including those with a work visa for less than 2 years.

 As for the doctor’s visit, it costs 45-60 NZD for an adult (32-43 USD) and it’s free for children under the age of 13.
 A dentist check-up for an adult is around 70-150 NZD (50-106 USD).

 As for leisure, one of the top things to do is to watch a movie and a ticket would typically cost around 20 NZD (14 USD).